walterl/updog/README.md

 ### `:repo-slug`
 Default: the same as the app key, e.g. `"clj-kondo/clj-kondo"`

-Use this to override the GitHub repo slug that releases are downloaded form.
+Use this to override the GitHub `<user>/<repo>` slug that releases are downloaded form.

-There isn't much reason to use this.
+There isn't much reason to set this, but is used internally.

-### Default configuration values
+### Global default values
-Defaults for any of the above configuration options can be set under the `:updog/defaults` key.
+Global defaults for any configuration options can be set under the `:updog/defaults` key.
 For example, setting defaults values for `:archive-dir`, `:chmod`, and `:install-dir`, the above configuration becomes this: